cairnswm/cairnswm/README.md

 - mySQL

 ## I used to use
-- C#
+- .Net, C#
+- SQL Server
 - Delphi
 - Oracle
 - C++
-- SQL server
 - and lots more

 ## I have done some writing